mohitpai/journey-optimizer.en/help/using/administration/ootb-product-profiles.md

 ---
 # Built-in product profiles {#ootb-product-profiles}

+## About permissions related to messages{#message-permissions}

-Adobe Journey Optimizer is releasing a new feature, Inline authoring, which allows you to create and author your messages directly from a journey.
-For more on this new feature, refer to this page.
+Adobe Journey Optimizer released new inline authoring capabilities which allows you to create and author your messages directly from a journey or a campaign.
+For more on this new feature, [refer to this page](../rn/inline-messages.md).

->[!WARNING]
->
->If you have users assigned to the **[!DNL Message Manager]** product profile only, without the **[!DNL Journey manager]** product profile, you will need to assign a new product profile for them to be able to continue editing content.

 This feature will impact the permissions as follows: